-Hence, given the importance of care in formulating alternatives, I wish to complement Labonté’s editorial by elaborating on care economies and the work of social reproduction.
-The existing care economy is a structural part of capitalism that largely generates and sustains inequities, reinforcing Labonté’s argument that transformation is needed.
+Hence, given the importance of care in formulating alternatives, I wish to complement Labonté’s editorial by elaborating on ‘care economies’ and the work of social reproduction.
+I begin by noting that the existing care economy is a structural part of capitalism that largely generates and sustains inequities.
+The ways in which capital organizes production and reproduction combine with systems of oppression by gender and race to generate vulnerability among the diverse populations.3 This reinforces Labonté’s argument that transformation is needed; that minor changes compatible with the growth imperative are unable to address the problems it creates.
+I then clarify the meaning of transformation in relation to care economies and the labor they entail.
 Transformation could, and should, change the perceived value, status, and material rewards of work in the care economy.
-I then touch on the policy tools Labonté describes, highlighting how they connect to my broader point: that the care economy is currently an integral, but devalued part of capitalism.
-For a transformation to take place, raising perceived value, status, and material rewards of caring work and the people who do it must be an explicit policy goal.
+It should shift the gender division of labor and reduce related socioeconomic inequality and gender inequality/inequities.
+Finally, I touch on the policy tools Labonté describes, highlighting how they connect to my broader point: that the care economy is currently an integral, but devalued part of capitalism; for a transformation to take place, raising perceived value, status, and relative material rewards of caring work and the people who do it must be an explicit policy goal.

 Care economies appear in Labonté’s comments in two forms: (a) as an economy that already exists and (b) as something to transition to — a future to be achieved.
 I’ll call the former the care economy and the latter a Health and Social Care Economy (HSCE).
 Linking the two is the transformation away from the existing political economy in which the capitalist pursuit of profits dominates the pursuit of human well-being.